braswelljr/dev-resources/README.md

 <h1 align="center">DEV RESOURCES</h1>
-Go pro with your command lines.
+Work with an upperhand with more than the needed tools at your  doorstep.

 ## TABLE OF CONTENTS